 The email@example.com user is included by default.

-When the destination system is a Public Cloud, the Site URL may use a trusted domain name pre-created by the cloud provider.
+When the destination system is a Public Cloud, the Site URL can use a trusted domain name pre-created by the cloud provider or an IP address.

 Provide a Local or LDAP Organization User with the Organization Administrator role.
 Use the format username@orgname.